remzi-arpacidusseau/ostep-projects/INSTALL-xv6.md

 installed.
 If you don't, go to the [MacPorts install page](https://www.macports.org/install.php) and follow instructions first.

-Th command further assumes that the path to port (usually `/opt/local/bin`) is in your path.
+The command further assumes that the path to port (usually `/opt/local/bin`) is in your path.
 You should probably add this directory to your path anyhow; the `qemu` software will get installed there too.